-Every year that a student lives off-campus, an Off Campus Housing Application must be filed online in the Housing Gateway.
+Every year that a student lives off-campus, an Off Campus Housing Application must be filed online in the My Student Life Gateway.
 All potential off-campus students must also attend an Off-Campus Living Information Meeting.
 Meetings are held throughout the spring semester.
 Students only need to attend one meeting.

 Students who meet one of the below criteria may reside off-campus: